Miss Israel: History

 In the late 1920s, a "Queen Esther Beauty Pageant" was held in Tel Aviv, centred on the holiday of Purim.
 The first Miss Israel took place in 1950, two years after Israel's independence.

 From then onwards, Miss Israel was the national franchise holder for Miss Universe, Miss World, and Miss International.
 The pageant's official winner represented Israel at Miss Universe and the runners-up at Miss World, Miss International, and Miss Europe.
 The winner also occasionally competed at other international pageants, such as Miss World in 1953, 1968, 1992, 1996–1998; Miss International in 1963; Miss Asia Pacific International; and Miss Earth.

-In 2022, the pageant was cancelled amid controversies over its relevance to modern social standards.
+In 2022, the original organizers (LaIsha) cancelled the pageant amid controversies over its relevance to modern social standards.

+In 2024, Armenian-American entrepreneur and organizer of Miss Armenia, Edgar Saakyan, acquired the franchise license for Israel at Miss Universe organizing Miss Universe Israel for 2024 and 2025 under his company Edgar Entertainment.
+In July 2025, Saakyan acquired the franchise license for Israel at Miss Cosmo selecting a Miss Cosmo Israel as well.
+In September 2025, the already crowned titleholder for Miss Universe Israel 2025 was re-sashed as Miss Israel 2025, implying that Miss Israel pageant is now owned by Edgar Entertainment, in addition to the Miss Universe Israel and Miss Cosmo Israel franchises.

-Pageant Rules
+Pageant rules

-All contestants were required to be female, 170 centimetres or taller, between 18 to 24 years old, never married, and with no children.
+All contestants were required to be female, 170 centimetres or taller, between 18 and 24 years old, never married, and with no children.
+Having a criminal record or possessing erotic photos or videos rendered contestant ineligible.